etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

 .. module:: ete_dev.phylo
-  :synopsis: Extends Tree object: add orthology and paralogy methods, species aware node, links to multiple sequence alignments
+  :synopsis: Extends Tree object: add orthology and paralogy methods, species aware nodes, links to multiple sequence alignments
 .. moduleauthor:: Jaime Huerta-Cepas
 :Author: Jaime Huerta-Cepas

 ********************
 Phylogenetic Trees
 ********************
-.. versionadded:: 2.1

 Phylogenetic trees are the result of most evolutionary analyses.
 They represent the evolutionary relationships among a set of species or, in molecular biology, a set of homologous sequences.

-The :class:`PhyloTree` class provides a proper way to deal with phylogenetic trees.
+The :class:`PhyloTree` class is an extension of the base :class:`Tree` object, providing a appropriate way to deal with phylogenetic trees.
-Thus, while leaves are assumed to represent species (or sequences from a given species genome), internal nodes are considered the ancestral states leading to current species.
-A consequence of this is, for instance, that each bifurcation can be considered as a speciation or a duplication event.
+Thus, while leaves are considered to represent species (or sequences from a given species genome), internal nodes are considered ancestral nodes.
+A direct consequence of this is, for instance, that every split in the tree will represent a speciation or duplication event.

-:class:`PhyloTree` instances extend the :class:`Tree` class with several specific method that apply only for the analysis of phylogenetic trees.

 Linking Phylogenetic Trees and Multiple Sequence Alignments